Cetus (constellation)

 Cetus (/ˈsiːtəs/) is a constellation, sometimes called 'the whale' in English.
 The Cetus was a sea monster in Greek mythology which both Perseus and Heracles needed to slay.
 Cetus is in the region of the sky that contains other water-related constellations: Aquarius, Pisces and Eridanus.

 Features

 Ecliptic

 Cetus is not among the 12 true zodiac constellations in the J2000 epoch, nor classical 12-part zodiac.
 The ecliptic passes less than 0.25° from one of its corners.
-Thus the moon and planets will enter Cetus (occulting any stars as a foreground object) in 50% of their successive orbits briefly and the southern part of the sun appears in Cetus for about one day each year.
-Many asteroids in belts have longer phases occulting the north-western part of Cetus, those with a slightly greater inclination to the ecliptic than the moon and planets.
+Thus the Moon and planets will enter Cetus (occulting any stars as a foreground object) in 50% of their successive orbits briefly, and the southern part of the Sun appears in Cetus for about 14 hours each year on March 27 to 28.
+Many asteroids in belts have longer phases occulting the north-western part of Cetus, those with a slightly greater inclination to the ecliptic than the Moon and planets.

-As seen from Mars, the ecliptic (apparent plane of the sun and also the average plane of the planets which is almost the same) passes into it.
+As seen from Mars, the ecliptic (apparent plane of the Sun and also the average plane of the planets which is almost the same) passes into it.